ssbc/ssb-buttwoo-spec/README.md

    - if sequence is the same as for the message, then signature is the bytes of the bipf encoded `value` signed using the authors key
    - any other value must have a sequence lower than the message.
-For these the signature signs the concatenated bytes of the message keys for the messages starting from `sequence` until but not including the `sequence` of this message.
+For these, the signature signs the concatenated bytes of the message keys for the messages starting from `sequence` until but excluding the `sequence` of this message.

 Content, if available MUST conform to the following rules:
  - it must be valid bipf